Many years ago I discovered something that transformed the saving habits of our family: online savings accounts.

 2) The money is accessible, but not too accessible.
 It usually takes 2 days to transfer the money from one of our online accounts to our primary brick and mortar bank account that we use.
 This keeps the temptation at bay to tap into the money for everyday spending.
 It’s kind of “out of sight, out of mind.”

 3) You can have as many accounts as you like.
 Currently Mark and I have 10 Savings Accounts: Emergency Savings, Vacation, Self-Employment Income Taxes, Future Car Fund, Property Taxes, Christmas, Special House Projects, Car Repair and Maintenance, Utility Replacement, and Medical.
 I prefer this to having one savings account that is used for saving towards multiple goals.

 4) Multiple accounts help teens learn to manage their money.
 We taught our kids to manage their money by using a paycheck worksheet.
 Each time they received a paycheck they divided the money up based upon pre-determined amounts or percentages for what they need money for now or in the future.
 For instance, in addition to his primary brick and mortar account, our youngest had four online accounts: Million Dollar Account (This was the beginning of learning to invest–and he opened his first mutual fund before he graduated from high school–can you say compound interest?), College, Christmas, and Music Gear (because that’s important to him!).
 Every paycheck, after he tithed and paid for his phone and car insurance (we required he pay a percentage of those expenses), he deposits some percentage into each of those accounts.
-(For a sample paycheck worksheet, check out my Financial Notebook for Parents and Teens.
-It’s an accompanying resource for the Got Teens?: Time-Tested Answers for Moms of Teens and Tweens book.)
+For more resources, check out my book Got Teens?: Time-Tested Answers for Moms of Teens and Tweens.